joellanus/Arena_Breakout/README.md

 - CDN can take ~1–2 minutes after a push; warm it by visiting the ZIP URL in a browser
 - If a fetch fails, the alert shows attempted URLs

-## Dev Mode and Authoring
+## Editing and Data

-- Toggle dev mode: press Ctrl+Shift+D (shows the Author Mode section)
-- Author Mode ON → select category (e.g., Keys, Extracts) → select Pin tool → click the map → enter a label
+- Editing is always on: right‑click the map (empty) to add a pin/label; right‑click a pin to Edit/Move/Delete or adjust text sizes
+- Hover/left‑click a pin to view title, notes, and image; use the inline editor to make changes
-- Toggle Base Layers (🧭) to show/hide shipped categories
+- Toggle Base Layers via chips: Keys, Spawns, Extracts, Buildings
-- Export Base Pins (JSON): writes `assets/maps/data/<map>.json` via File System Access (select the project folder)
-- Ship curated data by committing that JSON (and any new images in `assets/maps/`)
+- Auto‑save writes to `assets/maps/data/<map>.json`; set the Project Folder once in Settings

 ## Building and Publishing a Release